halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 #### Test synthetic graphs
-We generated 29 graphs of three types Albert-Barabasi, Erdos-Renyi and Watts-Strogatz with 150,000-450,000 nodes and following parameters:
+We generated 29 testing graphs of three types Albert-Barabasi, Erdos-Renyi, and Watts-Strogatz with 150,000-450,000 nodes and the following parameters:

 * Albert-Barabasi with m of 1-22;
 * Watts-Strogatz with $$|Nei|$$ of 2-44;